sofa-framework/doc/components/rendering2d/oglcolormap.md

 	<tr>
 		<td>min</td>
 		<td>
-min value for drawing the legend without the need to actually use the range with getEvaluator method wich sets the min
+min value for drawing the legend without the need to actually use the range with getEvaluator method which sets the min
 		</td>
 		<td>0</td>
 	</tr>
 	<tr>
 		<td>max</td>
 		<td>
-max value for drawing the legend without the need to actually use the range with getEvaluator method wich sets the max
+max value for drawing the legend without the need to actually use the range with getEvaluator method which sets the max
 		</td>
 		<td>0</td>
 	</tr>